Pro Football Reference Blog

 207

 Upshaw was a pivotal member of the great Raiders teams of the 1970s.
-Number 63 in silver and black, was voted a seven-time Pro Bowler and five-time All-Pro, and played on two Super Bowl Championship teams.
+Number 63 in silver and black, was voted a seven-time Pro Bowler, five-time All-Pro and played on two Super Bowl championship teams.
+He also has a bust in Canton.

-Many names could have been on this list as well.
-Honorable mentions are Willie Roaf, who is in the Hall of Fame with 11 Pro Bowls to his credit.
-Jeff Saturday, Kevin Muwae, and so many more worthy candidates.
-The list can go on and on.
+Many other names could have been on this list as well.
+Honorable mentions are Willie Roaf, who is in the Hall of Fame with 11 Pro Bowls to his credit, Jeff Saturday, Kevin Mawae, and so many more worthy candidates.
+The list could go on and on.

 Join our Sports Reference Community